EricPascolo/CHECK/README.md

         "slave_mode": true
         }

-The json above, to increase readability have been exploded over several lines, but in the real file each line contain a json about operation.
+The JSON above, to increase readability have been exploded over several lines, but in the file each line contains a complete JSON.
 It is not recommended to edit this file by hand.
-Trough the unique ID number it is possible to date back to and group all operation that **CHECK** done.
+Trough the unique ID number, it is possible to date back to and group all operations that **CHECK** done.

 ***